-Clear aligners are a clear plastic removable brace that can treat a range of orthodontic issues.
+Clear aligners are clear plastic removable braces that can treat a range of orthodontic issues.
 If you have gaps between your teeth, or your teeth are crooked or crowded, you may be a candidate for clear aligners.
 So it is worth getting assessed to see if you're eligible for treatment.

 Clear aligners or invisible braces are custom-made, clear plastic trays that fit snugly to your teeth and apply pressure to gradually align them.
 Every two weeks you change aligners so that your teeth continue to move in the right direction.
 There are different types of aligners, some with constant dental supervision, and some with none at all.

 Invisible braces like Dr Smile and Invisalign require regular check-ins with a dental l professional.
 You can have Invisalign check-ins in person and remotely, whereas with Dr Smile an app monitors all treatment remotely (although there are a few physical locations available for your initial appointment).

 We will compare the two more thoroughly later on in this article.

 If you would like to see how you would look after invisible braces treatment, you can use Invisalign’s free Smile View tool.
 Just upload a photo of yourself and get your smile preview back in minutes.

 How does Dr Smile work?

 Dr Smile is similar to other clear aligners in that you start by making an appointment with a provider to assess your eligibility.
 However, while there are over 200 practices in Europe that are Dr Smile providers, very few are in the UK.